What is Editing, Mixing and Mastering in a Recording Studio?

 Famous Female Audio Engineers

-Studied Audio Engineering at a school in Florida and after interning at the Hit Factory, became an assistant engineer and eventually mixed for Timbaland, Britney Spears and Missy Elliott.
+Marcella Araica studied Audio Engineering at a school in Florida and after interning at the Hit Factory, became an assistant engineer and eventually mixed for Timbaland, Britney Spears and Missy Elliott.

-A British multifaceted engineer who also works as a producer and songwriter for Little Mix, Kelly Clarkson and James Arthur.
+Aubrey Whitfield is a British multifaceted engineer who also works as a producer and songwriter for Little Mix, Kelly Clarkson and James Arthur.
 She also offers an internship for aspiring female engineers in the UK.

 Tips from experts

 “If possible, do liaise with the recording engineer in advance of the session.
-It gives them a chance to prepare the studio before you arrive for the exact line up, which can save valuable time on the day.
+It gives them a chance to prepare the studio before you arrive for the exact line-up, which can save valuable time on the day.
 Don’t be afraid to ask for their advice, they know the studio area, microphones, equipment etc. and if possible do visit the studio in advance, it is always beneficial.“

 – Frank Barretta, Studio Manager at Angel Recording Studios, Islington, London.